 10. Do you have a ‘lessons learned’ workshop?

-Instead of being totally focused on the day-to-day managing of your company take time to visit your projects.
+Instead of being totally focused on the day-to-day managing of your company take the time to visit your projects.
 Look at them with new eyes.
 What can be improved?
-Is the quality and safety acceptable?
+Are the quality and safety acceptable?
 Are your employees motivated?
-Are your customers Happy with your company’s performance?
+Are your customers happy with your company’s performance?

 Look around you and see what your competitors are doing.
 Read articles to learn what customers are doing, and to see new innovations and equipment.
 Be open to criticism and more importantly be open to change.
 Change can be challenging, exciting and motivating.